bug-sys/PPPwn/README.md

 # PPPwn - HEN PS4 11.00

 !!!!
-This exploit can only be run on LINUX DEBIAN  !!!!
+This exploit can only be run on LINUX DEBIAN 11 and higher versions  !!!!

 INSTALL :
 ```sh